openservicebrokerapi/servicebroker/README.md

 wanting to implement a Platform or Service Broker.

-The [Platform Compatibility](compatibility.md) document is a quick way to track the state of current and pending feature additons, how they align with releases, and which platforms are currently supporting them.
+The [Platform Compatibility](compatibility.md) document is a quick way to track the state of current and pending feature additions, how they align with releases, and which platforms are currently supporting them.